 Why do different dance studios charge different fees for the same work?

-There are many reasons why your child’s registration fee might be cheaper or more expensive for example:
+Therefore there are many reasons why your child’s registration fee might be cheaper or more expensive for example:

 Paper Work or Computer Software:

 Some schools might require you to fill in a lot of paperwork that needs to be entered into payment software or into a database.
+They may require you to fill in online forms that they either created or come from software they subscribe to.

 This might be good business practice or may be required by your state to ensure child protection and safety as you are leaving your child in the teachers care.
 Creating and processing paperwork even if entered online, takes time and money.